-On Saturday or Sunday you will also be asked to participate in Deep Clean-up.
+On Saturday or Sunday you will also be asked to participate in Deep Cleaning the living area.
 This is time set aside for you to get to all the corners of the unit and your room that gets overlooked during the busy schedules of the weekdays.